wearefrank/frank-runner/README.md

 to install Eclipse with Lombok can be skipped.
 You can also skip setting up a Tomcat server in Eclipse when you use [Specials](#specials) to start and stop Tomcat.
-For the mentioned Java 8 requirement you have to manually go to Window, Preferences, Java, Installed JREs and add the OpenJDK 8 folder which can be found in the build folder of the Frank!Runner.
+For the mentioned Java 8 requirement you have to manually go to Window, Preferences, Java, Installed JREs and add the JDK 8 folder which can be found in the build folder of the Frank!Runner.
+Check the checkbox for this JDK in the overview of installed JREs.

 # VSCode